Home » Blog » Developing Music Literacy » Music Literacy Activities » Music Project – How to Make an Ocean Drum

 Step 3: Secure All Openings of the Container

-If all the openings of your ocean drum are not securely fastened closed, the fill material could spill out.
-This could spell disaster during your rehearsal or performance.
-The last thing you want is fill materials all over the floor.
+Ensuring that all openings of your ocean drum are securely fastened is crucial to prevent any accidental spillage of fill materials, which could disrupt your rehearsal or performance.
+The last thing you want is to deal with fill materials scattered all over the floor.

-The easiest containers to secure are plastic food storage containers.
-Simply snap the lid on and they’re closed.
-For other types of containers such as cereal boxes, shoe boxes, etc., provide wide tape to securely fasten all seams.
+Plastic food storage containers are the easiest to secure, as you can simply snap the lid on and they will be completely closed.
+For other types of containers like cereal boxes or shoe boxes, you can provide wide tape to firmly fasten all seams and prevent any potential spillage.

 Step 4: Decorate if Desired